 For Birth Records - you will need the date of the birth and the first/last name of the person.

 Birth Records notes: If you were born in Melrose or if your Mother lived in Melrose at the time of your birth we can provide you with your birth record.
 In some cases the birth record is restricted.
 There are many reasons for a restriction.
 If the record you are inquiring about is restricted; we can’t give you any information about the record over the phone.
 You will be required to provide identification for the restricted record(photo with your name at the time of the child’s birth).
 Only the people listed on the record can receive a copy of the record or receive information about the record.
 However, if you have a court order granting you the rights to the record we will accept that (must be within 60 days and have an official seal).

 For Death Records - you will need the date of the event and the first/last name of the person.

 Death Record notes: If the cause of death on the death certificate is pending, it means that an autopsy needs to be performed.
 The Office of the Medical Examiner will send us their findings once they have completed them.
 Often it takes between 3-6 months to receive this information.

-For certified copies of Marriage Licenses, you will need the date of the event, the first/last name of Party A and Party B. If you filed your marriage intentions in Melrose, we will have your marriage license.
+For Marriage Licenses - for certified copies you will need the date of the event, the first/last name of Party A and Party B. If you filed your marriage intentions in Melrose, we will have your marriage license.
 If you filed marriage intentions in another community, you will need to visit that community for a copy of your marriage license.